marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 ## What’s a good commit message?

-Commit messages are utterly important as they are the human counter part to a good commits history.
+Commit messages are utterly important as they are the human counterpart to a good commit history.

 ### Formatting